pdeguing/ft_malloc/README.md

 # ft_malloc
-Implementation of dynamic memory allocation API to learn how it works.
+Implementation of dynamic memory allocation library to learn how it works.

 # API
 ``` C